online-judge-tools/oj/readme.md

 ## FAQ

--   I cannot install this tool on my Windows machine.
+-   I cannot install this tool.
 How should I do?
-    -   Use Windows Subsystem for Linux (WSL).
-If your Windows is too and WSL is not supported, you can use virtual machines, MinGW or Cygwin, but you should buy a new machine.
+    -   Check versions of your Python and `setuptools`.
+Also consider the use of Windows Subsystem for Linux (WSL) if you use Windows environment.
 -   Are there features to manage templates or snippets?
     -   No. They are not the responsibility of this tool.
 You should use plugins of your editor, like [thinca/vim-template](https://github.com/thinca/vim-template) or [Shougo/deoplete.nvim](https://github.com/Shougo/deoplete.nvim).
 -   I usually make one directory per one contest (or, site).
 Is there a support for this style?